 Why do we like Pet Nat?

-When we talk about fizzy, how can we not talk about natural fizzy.
-A real success in bars and restaurants, this new type of sparkling wine, considered less stilted and more affordable in price, is the new darling of bubble lovers.
+When we talk about sparkling, how not to evoke natural sparkling.
+A real success in bars and restaurants, this new type of sparkling wine considered less stilted and more accessible in terms of price is the new darling of bubble lovers.

 Produced according to the ancestral method, this wine is a pure expression of its terroir.
-The winegrower lets nature take its course.
+The winegrower lets nature take back its rights.
 Here not two but one alcoholic fermentation, the one that starts naturally after the grapes have been picked and pressed.
-Thus we find in this type of wine only juice, yeast and residual sugar.
+Thus only juice, yeast and residual sugar are found in this type of wine.
 These wines are generally very fruity with a light froth and a small sweet taste.

 It is in the Loire that we find many winegrowers who lend themselves to the elaboration of "Pet'nat'" because the chenin is a grape variety that lends itself well to ancestral winemaking.

-However, this tends to be relativized, as many seek to decomplex all the symbolism that can be around this drink.
-A recent campaign carried out in June 2019 by the SGV (general union of Champagne winegrowers) tries to give a simple image of Champagne by showing that it can interfere in our most banal daily life and thus make it exceptional.
-The food and Champagne pairings proposed by this campaign are unexpected.
-The products chosen are simple (sardine, boiled egg, cabbage, artichoke ... ) but of quality!
+However that tends to be relativized, many seek to decomplex all the symbolism that there can be around this drink.
+A recent campaign carried out in June 2019 by the SGV (general union of the winegrowers of Champagne) tries to give a simple image of Champagne by showing that it can interfere in our most banal daily life and thus make it exceptional.
+The food and Champagne matches proposed by this campaign are unexpected.
+The products chosen are simple (sardine, boiled egg, chouquette, artichoke... ) but of quality!

-In conclusion, let's live on bubbles and fresh water, especially since, like water, bubbles can be used for almost anything.
-No need to bust your head to set up a menu: it will be bubbly as a starter, main course and dessert!
+To conclude, let's live on bubbles and fresh water, especially since, like water, bubbles go well with almost anything.
+No more need to bust your head to establish a menu: it will be bubbles as a starter, main course and dessert!